savageyusuff/MobilePose-Pi/README.md

 ## installation

 PyTorch-0.2.0(499MB) - Please refer to [this website](https://wormtooth.com/20180617-pytorch-on-raspberrypi/)
 torchvision(2.7MB)  - Please install it from **source**.
 Repo is [here](https://github.com/pytorch/vision)
 OpenCV(2.5GB) - You can follow the installation guide matching to your pi model from [this page](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/).

+Also, don't forget to install libraries
 ```shell
 pip install -r requirements.txt
 ```